Why Hiring Too Early Costs $48K: The First Hire Mistake That Destroys 9 Months of Progress

 Recovery Scenario 2: Hire Failing Late (Month 6–9)

 Cost so far: ~$30K.
-Significant, but don’t compound.
+Significant, but don’t compound it.

-Week 2-8: Fix or Part Ways
+Week 2–8: Fix or part ways.

-Don’t let sunk cost (”already 6 months”) trap you into 3 more bad months.
-That’s how $30K becomes $48K.
+Don’t let sunk cost (“already 6 months in”) trap you into three more bad months.
+That’s how $30K turns into $48K.

 Recovery Scenario 3: Hire Already Quit

-Cost Calculator (Model Your Exact Numbers):
+Cost Calculator (Model Your Exact Numbers)

 Let’s build your financial digital twin.
 Here’s how the math works with real operator numbers: